 Veterans law attorneys can help with these challenges in a variety of ways:

-If your claim is denied, lawyers like Berry Law can walk you through the appeals process to get your claim approved or your disability rating increased if your symptoms are serious.
+If your claim is denied, lawyers like the ones at Berry Law can walk you through the appeals process to get your claim approved, or your disability rating increased if your symptoms are serious.

 PTSD symptoms are very common in Vietnam Veterans.
 Still, those Veterans can and should take advantage of VA disability benefits to help them pay for medical care and other financial challenges.
 Even if you’ve never received benefits, you can still reopen the claim for disability compensation with the assistance of Berry Law.